dourish/secnd/README.md

 mechanisms to bring them more into line with standard FORTH practice.

-v09 is the current version, which has involved some more work on arithmetic routines, tightening the code to save space, and working towards a version that I can happily embed in a ROM.
+v09 is the current version, which has involved some more work on arithmetic routines, tightening the code to save space, expanding the FAT16 code, and shaping up a version that I can happily embed in a ROM.

 Finally, I'm really just using github as a convenient repository and backup.
 The code may work for others but I've not done any of